-The hormonal roller coaster that comes with the end of a woman’s childbearing years can trigger a range of symptoms.
-Up to 80% of women going through menopause experience hot flashes.
+The hormonal roller coaster that comes as a woman’s childbearing years wind down can trigger a range of hot flash symptoms.
+As many as 80% of women going through menopause experience hot flashes.
 Hot flashes, also known as vasomotor symptoms, are often described as a sudden sensation of heat in the chest, face, and head followed by flushing, perspiration, and sometimes chills.
-When a hot flash occurs during sleep, it can be accompanied by a drenching sweat.
-Such night sweats make it difficult to get a good night’s rest.
+Hot flashes and sweats that occur during sleep can make it hard to get a good night’s rest.
 The estimates of the duration of these symptoms come from the Study of Women’s Health Across the Nation (SWAN), a long-term study of women of different races and ethnicities who are in the menopausal transition.

 "The data from this study confirm what many women already know firsthand.
 Hot flashes can go on for years and take a toll on a woman’s health and well-being," says Dr. JoAnn Manson, professor of women’s health at Harvard Medical School and professor of epidemiology at Harvard School of Public Health.